Pageboy/pageboy.github.io/_posts/2020-08-02-downstream-to-wittenham.md

 caption: View from Wittenham Clumps
 flickr_album: ""
 ---
-Of course we have been here before, but on this trip the weather was very hot and in spite of lashings of sun cream the skipper got a liitle sun burnt.
+Of course we have been here before, but on this trip the weather was very hot and in spite of lashings of sun cream the skipper got a little sun burnt.

 What a relief it was to go for a swim at the end of the day!